Pylons/repozitory/doc/source/index.rst

 To revert a document, the application should call the ``history`` method, select an historical state to revert to, and change the corresponding document to match the historical state.
-This method of reverting documents contrasts with an older package called :mod:`Products.ZopeVersionControl`, which automatically copies the former document state into the application.
-That kind of automation has proven to be problematic and difficult to debug.
-The Repozitory way is less automated but simpler overall for application authors.

 Once the document has been reverted, the application should call the ``reverted`` method of the archive, passing the ``docid``